-- 1. Click PLANNING > M Kanban Boards. - 2.
-Click 📮 > Administrator for the board to configure.
+- 1. Click PLANNING > I Kanban Boards. - Click > Administrator for the board to configure.
 The Kanban Board Administrator window appears. - 3.
-In the Board Backlog Source group, select one of the following:

-Sprint Select this option to use your Sprints as the source for your board's Stories.
-Typically only used if you are moving from Scrum to Kanban or if you plan to use both together.

-Select this option to use Releases as the source for your board's Stories.
-This option Release allows you to define a target payload for a specific release and use a board to manage its delivery.
-Using this option allows you to use Rhythm's TRACKING perspective.
+In the Board Backlog Source group, select one of the following: - Sprint Select this option to use your Sprints as the source for your board's Stories.
+Typically only used if you are moving from Scrum to Kanban or if you plan to use both together. - Release Select this option to use Releases as the source for your board's Stories.
+This option allows you to define a target payload for a specific release and use a board to manage its delivery.
+Using this option allows you to use Rhythm's TRACKING perspective. - CustomSelect this option to use a pre-defined custom filter as the source for your Board'sFilterStories.

-Custom Filter

-Select this option to use a pre-defined custom filter as the source for your Board's Stories.
 This option provides the ultimate flexibility.
 You can include anything that you can filter on, including Tags.
 For more information, see Working with Filters.